kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 You can also use other repository methods within the method and they will also be executed within a single transaction if required.
 For more details about transactions, see the documentation for the specific repository implementation.

+Repositories can declare regular methods with implementations.
+This is useful when a more complex operation should stay close to the queries: for example, executing several `@Query` methods in one transaction, building a result from several queries, or keeping a database operation sequence inside the repository instead of moving it to a service layer.

 ===! ":fontawesome-brands-java: `Java`"

     ```java